Modular families of elliptic long-range spin chains from freezing: Scalar case

-We would like to find all classical equilibrium configurations.
-Actually, we will settle for a little less: we will exploit the preceding modular action to generate a whole family of classical equilibrium configurations starting from a simple well-known `seed' solution $(\vect{x}^\star,\vect{p}^\star)$.
-While it seems to be common lore at least in the `non-relativistic' limit ($\epsilon \propto \eta/g$, $\eta\to 0$), i.e.\ for the elliptic Calogero--Sutherland system \cite{doreyEllipticSuperpotentialSoftly1999,bourgetDualityModularityElliptic2015,bourgetN1gauge2016}, we do not know how to prove that no further (discrete) classical equilibria exist.
+We would like to find all classical equilibrium configurations of the elliptic Ruijsenaars--Schneider system.
+Actually, we will settle for a little less: we will exploit Theorems~\ref{thm:RS_modular} and \ref{thm:equilibria_modular} to generate a whole family of classical equilibrium configurations starting, for given parameters $\eta,\epsilon,\tau$, from a simple well-known `seed' $(\vect{x}^\star,\vect{p}^\star)$ for which \eqref{eq:vn*_properties} holds.

 Let $\omega \in \mathbb{H}$.
 Consider the standard classical equilibrium configuration $x_i^\star{}^{\, (\SLid)} = i/N$, $p_j^\star{}^{\,(\SLid)} = 0$, with particles that are fixed equidistantly along the real cycle of the torus.
 To guarantee a more uniform notation it is prudent to choose an analogous dependence of the parameters on $N$ as well.
 Thus we start from